-The Airshed Pullover is one of the lightest softshell jackets on the market and has a ton of potential.
-Many of the softshell jackets are only good in cooler temperatures and carry a lot of weight like Apex Bionic above.
-It’s super lightweight shell can be used to layer with anything from a t-shirt to a down jacket in order to match the climate.
+The Airshed Pullover is one of the lightest softshell jackets on the market and has great potential.
+Heavy softshell jackets like the Apex Bionic above are only good in cooler temperatures.
+However, a super lightweight shell can be layered with anything from a t-shirt to a down jacket to match the climate.

-The Airshed is a superb softshell hiking jacket if you spend more time hiking in warm temperatures like in the American Southwest or Southeast then the airshed is a tremendous softshell hiking jacket choice.
-It’s made to keep wind and rain out while providing solid ventilation.
-This greatly appreciated when gaining a hill in a shower while trail running or mountain biking.
+The Airshed is a superb softshell hiking jacket if you spend more time hiking in warm temperatures like in the American Southwest or Southeast.
+It keeps wind and rain out while providing solid ventilation.
+The Airshed is greatly appreciated when gaining a hill in a shower while trail running or mountain biking.

 - Weight: 19 oz.